12/03/2025

-The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) has been notified an outbreak of Equine Herpes Virus (EHV)/Equine Herpes Myeloencephalopathy (EHM) in horses that attended barrel racing and rodeo events in Texas and Oklahoma in November.
-Several cases of EHM have been confirmed in Texas and Oklahoma, with reports of additional cases and equine deaths pending investigation.
+The Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) continues to monitor the outbreak of Equine Herpes Virus (EHV)/Equine Herpes Myeloencephalopathy (EHM) in horses that attended barrel racing and rodeo events in Texas and Oklahoma in November.

-DATCP is monitoring this situation closely.
-Currently, there are no reported cases of EHV/EHM in Wisconsin.
+Currently, there are no reported cases of EHV/EHM in Wisconsin associated with this outbreak.
 The last reported case in Wisconsin was in April 2025.
-Texas and Oklahoma are still working to notify states of participants in these events.
-DATCP will follow-up with any participants from Wisconsin to mitigate further spread of the disease.
+Wisconsin received traces from affected states and followed up with participants from Wisconsin to stop exposed horse movement and mitigate further spread of the disease.
+The Division of Animal Health (DAH) will continue to monitor recent equine movements that could be impacted by this outbreak.

 Exposed horses should be isolated for 21 days after last known exposure.